Our Favorite Travel Apps

 From there, you can get as detailed as you want for your trip in terms of activities.
 Route Perfect has a preference sidebar that allows you to click the range you fall in for small city charm, nature, food, culture, nightlife, and the list goes on.
 Next, you can choose what cities you are drawn to and how long you’d want to stay.
 It will help you alternately find hidden gems or can’t-miss spectacular sites.

-Where It Excels: The hardest thing to judge as a traveler is the distance between stops.
+Where It Excels: The hardest thing to judge as a traveler is a distance between stops.
 Route Perfect solves this by calculating how to best map out your stops between two different cities while also making sure that what you end up doing will be actually appealing to you.

 Who It’s For: Currently, Route Perfect only operates within Europe so you’ll have to contain yourself to using it on your European trips.
 Here is the list of countries you can use it on.

-While this is just a taste of what Route Perfect is offering, you really need to explore inside the app to fully appreciate the customization it offers.
+While this is just a taste of what Route Perfect is offering, you really need to explore the app to fully appreciate the customization it offers.
 Head over now, and while you’re at it check out their blog on a food tour of Italy from the pages of Eat, Pray, Love for some idea of just how great their pre-planned packages can be!

 photo via TaxiLater